sitecrafting/sitka-insights-wordpress/README.md

 #### Customizing pagination parameters

-If the template markup is fine but you need to affect the pagination *logic* itself, you probably want the `sitka/pagination/params` filter.
+If the template markup is fine but you need to affect the pagination *logic* itself, you probably want the `sitka/pagination/construct` filter, so named because it controls the array passed to the `Sitka\Plugin\Paginator::__construct` method.
 This hook can be used to customize things like:

 * the number of "nearby" or "adjacent" pages next to the current page number to display (default is 2) before a "filler" marker with a `…` is displayed
 * the total page count and current page number, in case you need to override those for some reason